StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/docker-compose.md

     ##
     ## USAGE:
     ## 1. Update the variables at the start of the script to reflect your setup:
-    ##    - BACKUP_ROOT_FOLDER: Path to the root directory of your backups.
+    ##    - BACKUP_ROOT_FOLDER: Root folder where backups will be stored.
     ##    - BACKUP_TO_RESTORE: Name of the backup folder to restore.
     ## 2. Run the script using the following command:
-    ##    `bash ./scripts/restore.sh`
+    ##    `bash ./scripts/backup.sh`
     ##
     ## ADDITIONAL RESOURCES:
     ## Refer to the official documentation for detailed instructions and
     ## additional information: https://docs.strangebee.com/thehive/operations/backup-restore/
     ##
     ## WARNING:
-    ## - This script ensure Nginx, Elasticsearch, Cassandra, and TheHive services are stopped before performing the restore, and then restarts the services.
+    ## - This script stops Nginx, Elasticsearch, Cassandra, and TheHive services,
-    ## - This script will overwrite existing data.
-Use it with caution.
+    ##   performs the backup, and then restarts the services.
     ## - Do not modify the rest of the script unless necessary.
     ##
     ## ============================================================
     ## DO NOT MODIFY ANYTHING BELOW THIS LINE
     ## ============================================================

     # Display help message
     if [[ "$1" == "--help" || "$1" == "-h" ]]
     then
-        echo "Usage: $0 [DOCKER_COMPOSE_PATH] [BACKUP_FOLDER]"
+        echo "Usage: $0 [BACKUP_ROOT_FOLDER]"
         echo
-        echo "This script restores a backup of application data, including configurations, files, and logs." echo
+        echo "This script performs a backup of application data, including configurations, files, and logs." echo
         echo "Options:"
         echo "  DOCKER_COMPOSE_PATH  Optional.
-Specify the path of the folder with the docker-compose.yml." echo "                      If not provided, you will be prompted for a folder, with a default of '.'." echo "  BACKUP_FOLDER  Optional.
-Specify the folder containing the data to restore." echo "                      If not provided, you will be prompted for a folder or exit; no default folder is used." echo
+Specify the path of the folder with the docker-compose.yml." echo "                      If not provided, you will be prompted for a folder, with a default of '.'." echo "  BACKUP_ROOT_FOLDER  Optional.
+Specify the root folder where backups will be stored." echo "                      If not provided, you will be prompted for a folder, with a default of './backup'." echo
         echo "Examples:"
-        echo "  $0 /path/to/docker-compose-folder /path/to/backup-folder  restores backup stored in the specified folder."
+        echo "  $0 /path/to/docker-compose-folder /path/to/backup  Perform backup with specified root folder."
-        echo "  $0                 Prompt for docker compose folder and backup folder to restore." exit 0
+        echo "  $0                 Prompt for docker compose folder and backup root folder." exit 0
     fi